The Rose Red City

 There’s an amphitheatre where you can stand on the stage and let your inner thespian out.
 Even if you don’t feel up to a full performance of your favourite speech, it’s worth standing on the stage and just speaking – the acoustic design of the theatre ensures that your voice can be heard with remarkable clarity, even normal speech levels.

 Er, we did.
 Georgia (the one that’s always on my-my-my-my-my-my-my-mind, not the one where the midnight train goes) is famous for feasting.
 It is thought that wine was possibly invented in Georgia.
 And we all know that the thing that goes best with wine is cheese*.
+And the country is famous for its cheese pies including the Georgian cheese boat.

 We ate cheese every day on our trip.
 It felt like our arteries had the consistency of Primula by the time we arrived home but it didn’t matter – all the cheese was utterly delicious.
 We tried many varieties including Meskh cheese which was like cheese strings, but not made of nasty chemicals, Imeruli cheese, a mild, tasty and very holey number from the Imereti region which can then be made into Sulguni which is most popular in the Samegrelo Region.
 We visited a family who demonstrated how to make Sulguni and then offered us lots of it with an unexpected feast for lunch.
 Georgian hospitality is simply unsurpassed.

 Much of the cheese we consumed involved tasting the regional variations of the national dish – cheese pie or khachapuri – which was served at pretty much every meal we ate.
 Each pie contains about 150,000 calories but don’t worry, it’s worth it.
-The pie itself is bread based rather than pastry based and filled with varying amounts of cheese from the relatively modest Imeruli pie which merely contains cheese inside the pie, to the more decadent Megruli which melts a few pounds of cheese on top, just in case the cheese inside doesn’t quite satisfy your cheesy cravings.
+The pie itself is bread based rather than pastry based and filled with varying amounts of cheese, from the relatively modest Imeruli pie which merely contains cheese inside the pie, to the more decadent Megruli which melts a few pounds of cheese on top, just in case the cheese inside doesn’t quite satisfy your cheesy cravings.

 Imeruli is the most common type of cheese pie.